 Yes, stats are important.
 They are a barometer by which we can gauge how effectively our content is reaching people.
 While there are many stats to consider, the three that I follow the most closely are views, followers (or subscribers), and interactions (like/reactions, comments, reshares, etc.)

-In this short article series, I’ll be sharing my feelings on what each of these stats means to me and some insight on how I go about improving on them.
+In this short article, I’ll share my feelings on what each of these stats means to me and some insight on how I go about improving on them.
 Today, we’ll touch on views, then in a future article, we’ll look at the ultimate importance of followers, then finally interactions.

-Views Are Everything, But They’re Really Not…
+Views Are Everything, But They’re Really Not

-The best way I’ve found to increase views is to use hashtags.
-This is a tried and true tactic on Instagram and Twitter, but they work on Facebook and even Linkedin and Pinterest, too!
-The beauty of hashtags is that they put your content in front of a completely different audience.
-You also sometimes get the benefit of resharing bots, which may or may not do much, but it’s something.
-Also, sharing posts multiple times during a week or a day is fine, especially on Twitter, as long as you share other stuff in between, especially other creators’ content.
+The best way I found to increase views in the past is to use hashtags.
+This is a tried and true tactic on Instagram and Twitter, but they would sometimes work on Facebook, Linkedin, and even Pinterest, too.
+The beauty of hashtags is that they put your content in front of a targeted audience which is often far outside your usual sphere of influence.

-There used to be Stumbleupon, which was extremely hit or miss,.
+There used to be StumbleUpon, which was extremely hit or miss,.
 I use to get some traffic explosions from it in the past with thousands of potential views.
-Probably 2 out of every 100 posts you put on there actually got stumbled, but depending on your topic, you could get an amazing new avenue of traffic.
+Probably 2 out of every 100 posts you put on there actually got Stumbled, but depending on your topic, you could get an amazing new avenue of traffic.
 Unfortunately, many views from StumbleUpon used to bounce immediately.
 Still, the dopamine hit from seeing a big number of views at least helped to motivate me to keep blogging.

 Nowadays, Pinterest basically serves the same role.
-Hit or miss, as heck, but it’s at least a blast to browe!
-Like Stumbleupon once was, it’s an amazing way to get your content exposure – just be sure to submit plenty of other links besides your own.
+It’s still extremely hit or miss as heck, but it’s at least a blast to browse!
+Like StumbleUpon once was, it could be an amazing way to get your content exposure.
+You just had to be sure to submit plenty of other links besides your own.
 Unfortunately, entering the 2020’s, the site became overrun with dedicated Pinterest marketers that led to the site not being nearly as useful as it once was, outside of a handful of niches that I don’t service.

 What Views Really Mean to Me

-Keep on’ creatin’
+Keep on’ creatin’!